vb05010/sicues/plugins/rainlab/translate/README.md

     php artisan translate:scan --purge

-## Content translation
+## Content & mail template translation

-This plugin activates a feature in the CMS that allows content files to use language suffixes, for example:
+This plugin activates a feature in the CMS that allows content & mail template files to use language suffixes, for example:

-* **welcome.htm** will contain the content in the default language.
+* **welcome.htm** will contain the content or mail template in the default language.
-* **welcome.ru.htm** will contain the content in Russian.
+* **welcome.ru.htm** will contain the content or mail template in Russian.
-* **welcome.fr.htm** will contain the content in French.
+* **welcome.fr.htm** will contain the content or mail template in French.

 ## Model translation